electrickite/crashcart/README.md

 when starting.
 To select another video device or serial device/speed, press `Ctrl+P` or right click to open the control panel window.

-The control panel allows you to cycle between video and serial devices as well as serial device speeds.
-You can also disable keyboard capture and enable display of key presses in the status bar.
+The control panel allows you to cycle between video and serial devices/speeds.
+You can also set the video aspect ratio, disable keyboard capture, and enable display of key presses in the status bar.

 ### Key Queue